Wouldn't it be great if there was a cheap, drug-free way to improve your dog's flaky, dry skin?

 Perhaps there is!

-Dog skin is relatively unsophisticated and is less resilient than the human equivalent.
-Skin is designed as flexible, protective armor that keeps bad stuff out and good stuff in.
+Your dog's skin is relatively unsophisticated and is less resilient than the human equivalent.
+Skin is designed as flexible, protective armor that keeps the bad stuff out and good stuff in.
 Whereas people have a protective dermal layer that is 10 to 15 cell layers deep, for dogs it's only 3 to 5 layers thick.
-This means dog skin is surprisingly sensitive and prone to drying, infection, and traumatic damage.
+This means the skin of a canine is surprisingly sensitive and prone to drying, infection, and traumatic damage.

 Imagine a harsh winter with freezing winds outside, yet a warm centrally heated space indoors.
-This puts a dog's skin through its paces and is liable to result in dryness and scaling.
+This puts a pup's skin through its paces and is liable to result in dryness and scaling.
 What's to be done?
-Actually, it's easier than you might suppose to improve the resilience of your dog's skin, plus it doesn't have to cost a fortune.
+Actually, it's easier than you might suppose to improve the resilience of your dog's skin, and it doesn't have to cost a fortune.

 Dry flaky skin is just that - dry and flaky.
 When cells lack moisture they shrivel and shrink, peeling away from the layers beneath and sloughing off as dandruff or skin flakes.
-The opposite are plump, well-hydrated skin cells which stick together better.
+The opposite case is plump, well-hydrated skin cells that stick together better.

-Add a little extra virgin olive oil to your dog's food will nourish the skin germ cells at the deepest level.
+Adding a little extra virgin olive oil to your dog's food will nourish the epidermal cells at the deepest level.
 As those baby cells mature and travel to the surface, they take their plump healthy condition with them, making the skin barrier more resilient as a result.

 Around one teaspoon of olive oil for a 30 to 40 lb dog, mixed in food once a day should do the trick.
 But don't expect instant results.
-You have to wait for those germ cells to mature and reach the skin's surface before you see a difference.
+You have to wait for the rejuvenated cells to mature and reach the skin's surface before you see a difference.
 So be prepared to wait 3 to 4 weeks for that new glossy coat to shine through

 Olive Oil Rinses

-Apply olive oil to the skin can also be beneficial, just don't be heavy handed!
-Avoid neat olive oil, as this just makes the skin greasy and could provide a breeding ground for yeast and bacteria.
+Applying olive oil to the skin can also be beneficial; just don't be heavy-handed!
+Too much olive oil makes the skin greasy and could provide a breeding ground for yeast and bacteria.